Key Principle The Dominant Ethical Paradigm

 Abraham’s relation to Isaac, ethically speaking, is quite simply expressed by saying that a father shall love his son more dearly than himself.
 Yet within its own compass the ethical has various gradations.
 Let us see whether in this story there is to be found any higher expression for the ethical such as would ethically explain his conduct, ethically justify him in suspending the ethical obligation toward his son, without in this search going beyond the teleology of the ethical.

-Now Kierkegaard considers whether Premise 2 is false.
+Now Kierkegaard considers whether Premise 2, that Abraham is not acting according to universal ethics, is false.
 Universal ethical imperatives, he says, come in degrees (for example, perhaps feeding your family is a stronger ethical imperative than not stealing).
-Perhaps Abraham suspended his ethical imperative towards his son in order to follow a stronger ethical imperative.
+Thus, perhaps Abraham suspended his ethical imperative towards his son in order to follow a stronger ethical imperative.
 To see if this could be true, Kierkegaard considers several similar stories from traditional mythology in which a child was sacrificed to serve some greater ethical purpose.

 Tragic Heroes: Agamemnon, Jephthah, and Brutus